Coastal Health

 REVERSIBLE.

-Coastal areas are flooding with increased frequency and leave devastation in their wake.
-But the damage they do is usually temporary.
-Luckily, we can prevent flooding by practicing better water management and both drawing down and halting additional planet warming GHG emissions.
+Coastal areas are flooding with increased frequency.
+The damage they do is usually temporary.
+We can prevent flooding through better water management, smarter urban planning, aquatic ecosystem habitat restoration, and halting additional planet-warming GHGs.

 Erosion